lsst-sqre/gafaelfawr/docs/user-guide/administrators.rst

 If a username is marked as a token administrator, that user will be automatically granted the ``admin:token`` scope when they authenticate (via either GitHub or OpenID Connect), regardless of their group membership.
 They can then choose whether to delegate that scope to any user tokens they create.

-The initial set of administrators can be added with the ``config.initialAdmins`` Helm variable (see :ref:`basic-settings`) or via the bootstrap token.
+The initial set of administrators can be added with the ``config.initialAdmins`` Helm variable (see :ref:`helm-administrators`) or via the bootstrap token.

 .. _bootstrapping: